alanluis/docker-php-mysql/README.md

 2. Customize the Nginx configuration:

-   - Edit the `nginx-site.conf` file to configure Nginx for your specific project needs.
+   - Edit the `nginx/nginx-site.conf` file to configure Nginx for your specific project needs.

 3. Build and start the Docker containers: